helpcrunch/api-client-php/README.md

 ## HelpCrunch Public API Client for PHP

 PHP Client for HelpCrunch public API.
-You can retrieve, update, add and delete your organization customers with HelpCrunch Public API.
+You can retrieve, update, add and delete your organization's customers.
-You will need your Public API Key from you HelpCrunch account -> Settings -> Developers -> Public API.
+You will need your Public API Key from you HelpCrunch Account -> Settings -> Developers -> Public API.
-This client library will automatically cover most requests descript here: https://docs.helpcrunch.com/backend-api-reference.html
+This client library will cover most of requests descript here: https://docs.helpcrunch.com/backend-api-reference.html

+### Prerequisites
+PHP 7, php-json

+### Installation
+Run `composer require helpcrunch/api-client-php`